RWANDA MEDICAL JOURNAL

-The RMJ is an open-access journal which does not charge a fee for manuscript submission and is free to access.
+The RMJ is a fully open-access journal which does not charge a submission fee and does not charge a publication fee.
+After publication, articles are free to access at bioline (here).
 We accept the following types of manuscripts:

 1. Original research